 Persian herb frittata with white bean and barberry salad

-Gluten-Free Friendly, Dairy-Free, Soy-Free, Mediterranean, Lean & Clean, Vegetarian, Diabetes-Friendly, Carb-Conscious, <600 Calories
+Gluten-Free Friendly, Dairy-Free, Soy-Free, Mediterranean, Lean & Clean, Vegetarian, Diabetes-Friendly, Carb-Conscious, No Added Sugar, <600 Calories

 2 Servings, 440 Calories/Serving